KislakCenter/islamicmss/index.md

 ---
 ![Title with decoration](/islamicmss/assets/basics.jpg)

 This site holds **basic** information and resources relating to  the study of Islamic manuscripts.
-If you have worked with Islamic manuscripts before, then this site will be too simplistic for you.
-If you are simply curious, or have no background in Islamic manuscripts, then this site is for you!
+If you are new to thinking about the material aspects of Islamic manuscripts or are simply curious and want to know more, then this site is for you!

 ### **Organization**